slovenia-79-resized-1-scaled

 5. Day 5 The Secret Life of Nature

 This day brings a long ride through the Brkini region, known for its fruit orchards and varied terrain with plenty of climbs and descents.
 Along the way, we’ll pass Prem Castle, a 13th-century fortress likely built on the remains of Roman fortifications.
 The castle is very distinctive, with cylindrical towers and Renaissance arcades surrounding its courtyard and a small stone well.
 Documented in 1220 for the first time, it once served as an administrative center and changed hands among prominent families, including the Knights of Udo and the Habsburgs.
 We’ll stop for lunch at a nearby pub.
-Strengthened—and perhaps even fortified — by local delicacies, we’ll begin the final stretch of our journey back to Šembije.
+Strengthened – and perhaps even fortified – by local delicacies, we’ll begin the final stretch of our journey back to Šembije.
 Once we arrive, we’ll unsaddle our horses for the last time and thank them for the entire adventure.
-We’ll spend the night at the Požar guest farm, already known to us from our first evening.
+We’ll spend the night at the Požar guest farm, already known to us from our two first evenings.

 6. Day 6 Farewell to Slovenia